Minsa'y Isang Gamu-gamo: Plot

-On the night of Corazon's farewell party, her brother is attempts to fly a red, blue, and white kite near the Base.
-Carlito is shot dead by a serviceman.
-A group of American officers attend the funeral and offer a donation to the de la Cruz family, adding that the serviceman had thought Carlito was merely a wild boar.
-An outraged Corazon yells back at them, "Ang kapatid ko ay hindi baboy!
-(My brother is not a pig!)"
-During the funeral procession, Inkong's memory of World War II is triggered and the film cuts to historical footage of the Bataan Death March.
+On the night of Corazon's farewell party, Carlito is shot dead by a serviceman while flying a red, blue, and white kite near the Base.
+A group of American officers attend the funeral and offer a donation to the de la Cruz family, adding that the serviceman had thought Carlito was a wild boar.
+An outraged Corazon yells back at them, "My brother is not a pig!"
+During the funeral procession, Inkong's memory of World War II is triggered, and the film cuts to historical footage of the Bataan Death March.

-The de la Cruz family file a criminal case against the American serviceman.
-During the hearing, the lawyer representing the American base notifies the court that there is lack of jurisdiction as Corporal John S. Smith returned to the United States upon the termination of his tour of duty.
+The de la Cruz family filed a criminal case against the American serviceman.
+During the hearing, the lawyer representing the American base notifies the court that there is lack of jurisdiction as the corporal responsible for Carlito's death had returned to the United States upon the termination of his tour of duty.
 The judge dismisses the case.
-Walking down the steps of the courthouse, the base lawyer attempts to give Corazon an envelope filled with dollars from Corporal Smith, again saying that the serviceman thought her brother was a wild boar.
+Walking down the steps of the courthouse, the base lawyer attempts to give Corazon an envelope filled with dollars from the corporal, reiterating that he thought her brother was a wild boar.
 Corazon shows the lawyer a photo of her brother and pushes the envelope back to him.

-There is a motorcycle accident outside the courthouse.
-Corazon's lawyer pushes through the crowd exclaiming that there is a nurse.
-The motorcycle driver's helmet is removed and it is revealed to be a white man.
-The film closes with a shot of Corazon looking down at the accident victim.
+A motorcycle accident occurs outside the courthouse.
+Corazon's lawyer pushes through the crowd, exclaiming that there is a nurse.
+The motorcycle driver's helmet is removed, and it is revealed to be a white man.
+The film closes with a shot of Corazon looking down at the victim.